opencog/atomspace/Design-Notes-C.md

 present in the AtomSpace: there is an infinite number of greater-than relations between the integers, and they cannot all be stored in the AtomSpace.
 The `GreaterThanLink` is a stand-in for a relation on infinite sets.
-The set itself is constrained by the type defintions on the "input" variables: `greater(x,y)` treats `x` and `y` as "inputs", consrained as (for example)
+The set itself is constrained by the type definitions on the "input" variables: `greater(x,y)` treats `x` and `y` as "inputs", consrained as (for example)
 ```